scuffedmc/Shrug/README.md

 * You get no support.
 * It was tested and built on Spigot 1.8.8.
 It'll probably work other places.

+## Contributing
+If for some reason, you decide to contribute, use my style.
+The style for this plugin is Google Style Guide, but with 4 spaces instead of 2.

 ## License
 See COPYING.